Writing

 You can write to prisoners as much as you want — there is no limit.

-We encourage family an friends to write letters — as prisoners who keep in contact with family and friends are often more successful, cope better on release — and are less likely to reoffend.
+We encourage family and friends to write letters — as prisoners who keep in contact with family and friends are often more successful, cope better on release — and are less likely to reoffend.

 You can get help with writing skills.